Updated on 2024.10.01

 tmp = fieldFromInstruction(insn, 12, 4);

-// Decode it and check if the decoding worked.
+// Decode a GPR register and check if it worked.

 if (!Check(S, DecodeGPRRegisterClass(MI, tmp, Address, Decoder))) { return MCDisassembler::Fail; }